quarkiverse/quarkus-mailpit/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-A Quarkus extension that lets you utilize [Mailpit](https://github.com/axllent/mailpit) as a Dev Service for the Quarkus Mailer.
+A Quarkus extension that lets you utilize [Mailpit](https://github.com/axllent/mailpit) as a [DevService](https://quarkus.io/guides/dev-services) for the Quarkus Mailer enabling zero-config SMTP for testing or running in dev mode.
 Mailpit acts as an SMTP server, provides a modern web interface to view & test captured emails, and contains an API for automated integration testing.

 Using this service has some obvious advantages when running in dev mode including but not limited to: